mobilejazz/Hermod/README.md

     configurator.cacheManagement = MJApiClientCacheManagementOffline;
 }];
 ```
-###1.5 Response dispatc queue
+###1.5 Response dispatch queue
 This library is built on top of AFNetworking.
-Therefore, when performing a requests, the response is returned asyncronously in the default `dispatch_queue_t` selected by AFNetworking, which usually is in the main queue.
+Therefore, when performing a request, the response is returned asyncronously in the default `dispatch_queue_t` selected by AFNetworking, which usually is in the main queue.

 `MJApiClient` offers the option to set a custom dispatch_queue_t to return its request's responses in.
 This can be set globaly o per request.